pauldambra/pauldambra.github.io/_posts/2016-09-07-kill-if-with-objects.md

 ## Say what you see

 If you are talking about the code and you aren't using the words on the screen.
-Or if you can't succintly explain what the conditionals are.
+Or if you can't succinctly explain what the conditionals are.
 Then you should be looking at whether there's information in your brain or elsewhere in the system that would help clarify what is happening.
 It's really easy to not be aware of what you have to know to understand some code - it's why i <3 code reviews.

 # The Refactored Code